sheffieldhardwarehackersandmakers/High-Altitude-Ballooning/README.md

 # High-Altitude-Ballooning
-The HAB repository for all things High ALtitude Ballooning
+The HAB repository for all things High Altitude Ballooning

 This is very much a collection of works towards the end goal of carrying out a HAB flight and is a work in progress.